Bob Barber (American football)

 Robert J. Barber (born December 26, 1951) is an American former professional football player who was a defensive end for the Green Bay Packers of the National Football League (NFL).
 Barber played college football for the Grambling State Tigers before being selected by the Pittsburgh Steelers in the second round of the 1975 NFL draft.
 The Steelers subsequently traded him to the Packers.
-Barber played in the NFL for four seasons and retired in 1979.
+Barber played in the NFL for four seasons and retired from the NFL in 1979.
+After retiring from the NFL in 1979 he went on to play in the CFL in the years 1980 and 1981, and eventually retiring after a season in the USFL in 1983.